-Using photography, video, digital and analog collage, installations and projections, I create slightly subversive, multi-sensory excavations of domesticity and other gendered tales.
-Material objects, films and fairytales, myths and historical texts serve as malleable portals pointing me toward untold stories and unlikely heroines.
-Elements of empowerment, ritual, and seduction make frequent appearances in my non-linear, often autobiographical, narratives.
-As a domestic bricoleur, I honor and collect the undiscovered and unexpected: kitchen sinks and sleepovers, 18th-century explorers and flying slips.
-Discovering personal and universal connections with seemingly disparate content, from the past and present, fuels my art-making and my life.
+Using photography, video, digital and analog collage, installations and projections, I create multi-sensory excavations of domesticity and other gendered tales.
+Material objects, films and fairytales, myths and historical texts serve as my malleable portals pointing me toward untold stories and unlikely heroines.
+Elements of empowerment, ritual, and seduction make frequent appearances in my non-linear, semi-autobiographical narratives.
+As a domestic bricoleur, I honor, collect, and subvert the unexplored and unexpected from kitchen sinks and sleepovers to 18th-century women explorers and wind-blown slips.
+Discovering personal and universal connections with seemingly disparate content, from the past and present, fuels my artmaking and my life.